-Complete the Schedule 2 - Worksheet to determine the portion of your Connecticut adjusted gross income during the residency portion of your taxable year derived from a qualifying jurisdiction.
-Enter in Column 1 the items of income you earned during the residency portion of your taxable year and entered on Schedule CT-1040AW, Column B. For each line in Column 2, enter the items of income from Column 1 that meet all of the following conditions:
+Complete the Schedule 2 - Worksheet to determine the portion of your Connecticut adjusted gross income derived from a qualifying jurisdiction.
+For each line in Column 2, enter the items of income from Column 1 that meet all of the following conditions listed below.

-- The income was earned during the residency portion of your taxable year; - The income is derived from or connected with sources within a qualifying jurisdiction; - The income is reported on an income tax return filed with that qualifying jurisdiction and subject to income tax in the jurisdiction; and - You have paid income tax on the income to that qualifying jurisdiction.
+• The income is derived from or connected with sources within a qualifying jurisdiction;

+- The income is reported on an income tax return filed with that qualifying jurisdiction and subject to income tax in the jurisdiction; and - You have paid income tax on the income to that qualifying jurisdiction.